khemraj016/Ecommerce-Cart/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - ruby 2.6.3p62

-* System dependencies
+* Rails version - Rails 5.2.4.1

-* Configuration
+* Configuration - Go to project folder and run commands

+* bundle install

-* Database creation
+* rake db:migrate

-* Database initialization
+* rails db:seed

+* rails s or * rails c

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...